dehorsley/colette/paper.md

 denote that player $i$ and $j$ are to be paired in the current round.
 Here we have used variables with the same index, $p_{ii}$, to denote that the player $i$ has been excluded from the round.
-This allows us to track exclusion and will be useful when we formulate the objective for the problem.
+This allowed us to track player exclusion and is useful when we formulated the objective for the problem.

-Our one constraint on the decision variables $p_{ij}$ come from the requirement that a player can be in at most one pairing; expressed as:
+Our one constraint on the decision variables $p_{ij}$ come from the requirement that a player can be in at most one pairing, expressed as:

 $$
 \sum_{i=1}^{k}p_{ik} + \sum_{i=k+1}^{N}p_{ki} = 1,\quad k=1 \ldots N.
 $$

-The other properties we desire of the rounds are introduced not as hard constraints, but instead penalised by some weight.
+The other properties we desired of the rounds are introduced not as hard constraints, but instead penalised by some weight.
 That is, including a player pairing that violates one of the properties noted above is penalised.
-The total weight of the round is then to be minimised as the objective of the
+The total weight of the round is then minimised as the objective of the
 program:

 $$